Bataraza: Geography

 Bataraza is situated some 775 km south-west of Manila, between roughly 8.3 and 8.75 degrees latitude north of the equator.
 It stretches approximately 80 km in north-easterly to south-westerly direction along the Sulu Sea, from the Malis River to Cape Buliluyan in the south.
 On the western side, it extends up to Wangly River.

-It is bounded in the east by the Sulu Sea, in the west by a great mountain range, extending from Mount Mantalingahan (the highest peak in the province) to Mount Malitub, which serves as the divider between Bataraza and Rizal, and in the south-west by the South China Sea.
-Two large crocodiles were recovered here and were taken to Crocodile Farm in Puerto Princesa City.
+It is bounded in the east by the Sulu Sea, in the west by a great mountain range, extending from Mount Mantalingahan (the highest peak of the province) to Mount Malitub, which serves as the divider between Bataraza and Rizal, and in the south-west by the South China Sea.

 Barangays

-Bataraza is politically subdivided into 22 barangays:
+Bataraza is politically subdivided into 22 barangays.
+Each barangay consists of puroks and some have sitios.